iay/shibboleth-idp-docker/overlay/README.md

 ## `jetty-base-`xxx Overlays

-Either the `overlay/jetty-base-9.4` or `overlay/jetty-base-9.3` overlay is applied to the Jetty base directory in the image as appropriate for the version of Jetty in use.
+The appropriate overlay for the version of Jetty in use (currently only `overlay/jetty-base-9.4`) is applied to the Jetty base directory in the image.